jewlexx/FOMO/README.md

 7. Run the server again, and you're done!

-Now try messaging in discord and watch it show up in Minecraft, and vice versa
+Now try messaging in Discord and watch it show up in Minecraft, and vice versa

 ## Contributing